 The island is less touristy than other popular Nicaraguan destinations, therefore makes for a perfect weekend getaway destination.

-We have also just finished this list of 20 things to do in Nicaragua
+We have also put together a list of 20 things to do in Nicaragua.

 There is certainly a lot of things to do on Ometepe island.

 So we decided it was best to make a list of 10 unmissable things to do in Ometepe Island.

 We put this list together from our own experiences to help you with your trip there.
 Enjoy!